 "Is he fine?"
 She asked Sakura, who nodded with a reassuring smile.

-"Oh, that's good to hear," Mikoto said in relief.
+"That's good to hear," Mikoto said in relief.
 "I feel so silly, not noticing my own son is injured…"

 "No one will blame you," Sakura said as she closed her medical pack and started to clean up the debris of Tsunade's device from the floor.
 "He's good in hiding things."